 You can make donations via my

-PLEASE SUPPORT A REVIEW OF MY CASE BEFORE SOUTH AFRICA’S LABOUR COURT, AN UNFAIR DISCRIMINATION CASE AGAINST A MEDIA CORPORATE.
-IN WHICH MY LEGAL INSURANCE WAS UNLAWFULLY REPUDIATED AND I WAS DENIED ACCESS TO LEGAL AID.
+PLEASE SUPPORT A REVIEW OF MY CASE BEFORE SOUTH AFRICA’S CONSTITUTIONAL COURT, AN UNFAIR DISCRIMINATION CASE AGAINST A MEDIA CORPORATE IMPLICATED IN THE APARTHEID REGIME AND A DECISION WHICH REITERATES THE APARTHEID HERESY.
+I URGENTLY REQUIRE LEGAL SUPPORT SINCE MY LEGAL INSURANCE WAS UNLAWFULLY REPUDIATED AND I HAVE BEEN DENIED ACCESS TO LEGAL AID.

 You can donate via Wepay.com

 David Robert Lewis has worked for South Africa’s struggle press, including South Press, Grassroots and New Nation.
 All three titles were banned at one time or another.
 His work has been published in Amandla, Afrol Online, Big Issue, Biophiles, Design Indaba, Edging West, Cape Argus, Cape Times, Hack Bloc, Indymedia, Kagenna, Music Industry Online, Muktware, Top of the Times, Vrye Weekblad.